digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/data-sources/dynamodb.md

 ---
 # DynamoDB

 DynamoDB is a managed non-relational database service provided by Amazon.
-ToolJet has the capability to connect to DynamoDB for reading and writing data.
+JumpStart has the capability to connect to DynamoDB for reading and writing data.

 ## Connection

 To add a new DynamoDB connection, navigate to the data sources panel on the left sidebar and click on the `+` button.
 From the modal that appears, select DynamoDB.

-ToolJet supports connecting to DynamoDB using three methods: **IAM credentials**, **AWS Instance Profile**, or **AWS ARN Role**.
+JumpStart supports connecting to DynamoDB using three methods: **IAM credentials**, **AWS Instance Profile**, or **AWS ARN Role**.

 When using **IAM credentials**, you will need to provide the following information: